WINDOWS VISTA SHIPS

 Will Windows Vista work with Novell Servers?

-Many clients still use Novell 3.x File Servers due to their
+Many clients still use Novell 3.x File Servers due to their simplicity

-Server 2003 has begun to gain respect
+has begun to gain

 WINDOWS VISTA OPTIONS

-Windows XP originally shipped in two versions: Home &
+Windows XP originally shipped in two versions: Home & Professional

-increased the options to 4 versions:
+options to 4 versions:

 Version Upgrade Full